destinyae/0g-chain/README.md

 # 0G Chain
 Zero Gravity (0G) is the foundational infrastructure for high-performance dapps and chains particularly for AI.

-It efficiently orchestrates utilization of hardware resources such as storage and compute and software assets such as data and models to handle the scale and complexity of AI workloads.
+It efficiently orchestrates the utilization of hardware resources such as storage and compute and software assets such as data and models to handle the scale and complexity of AI workloads.

 Continue reading [here](https://docs.0g.ai/intro) if you want to learn more about 0G dAIOS and how its various layers enable limitless scalability.